Inside the Met Gala: Glitter, glamour and 275,000 pink roses

 “I guess it’s a double bustle,” he said, crediting designer Ken Nicholson.
 Leonard, attending his first gala, said it was a surreal experience.
 “I, the captain of the high school math team in Columbus, Georgia, never thought I’d be wearing a double bustle jacket, inspired by Frederick Douglass, at the Met Ball,” he said.
 “It wasn’t part of the plan.”

 “Listen,” Leonard said, pondering the uneasy balance between art and excess.
 “For all the excess, this is a fundraiser for the Costume Institute.”
-And he said he was proud to have helped put together the slate of filmmakers for the show, who include not only gala hosts Ford and King but Radha Blank, Janicza Bravo, Sofia Coppola, Julie Dash, de Wilde, Martin Scorsese and Chloé Zhao, last year’s Oscar winner.
+(And how: the institute said Tuesday that this year’s gala had raised a record $17.4 million.)
+He also said he was deeply proud to have helped put together the slate of filmmakers for the show, who include not only gala hosts Ford and King but Radha Blank, Janicza Bravo, Sofia Coppola, Julie Dash, de Wilde, Martin Scorsese and Chloé Zhao, last year’s Oscar winner.
 “They were the best group of filmmakers out there,” he said.

 Though many sipping cocktails and munching on coconut ceviche hors d’oeuvres were gala veterans, there were a number of first-timers.
 Many remarked that the most surreal part was seeing such a concentration of stars from all walks of life, where there’s always someone more famous around the corner.
 Or when, as happened Monday, a fun band starts snaking through cocktails, with drums and a tuba and a guy leading it with a melodica, you look more closely and the melodica guy is Jon Batiste, who just won five Grammys.